splunk/splunk-ansible/docs/ADVANCED.md

 If SplunkBase apps are not specified or needed, the `splunkbase_username` and `splunkbase_password` variables should be omitted entirely.

+When deploying distributed Splunk Enterprise environments, apps should be installed on the deployer, cluster master, and deployment server instances.
+Each of these roles will take care of bundling and pushing the apps to their respective downstream peers.
+Note that any configuration files in any custom app's `local` directory will *not* be sent to peers - this is in alignment with Splunk best practices around configuration management.

 ---

 ## SmartStore